gslab-econ/template/README.md

 ##### Can I release my repository?

-Yes, our [custom tool](https://github.com/gslab-econ/gslab_python/tree/master/gslab_scons) allows you to release a repository to GitHub and a local destination specified in `user-config.yaml`.
-Local releases can be transfered to a remote manually (e.g., using rsync or rclone) or automatically by specifying a local destination that's synced to a remote (e.g., standard Dropbox behavior).
+Yes, our [custom tool](https://github.com/gslab-econ/gslab_python/tree/master/gslab_scons) allows you to release to GitHub and a local destination specified in `user-config.yaml`.
+A new release can be transfered to a remote manually (e.g., using `rsync` or `rclone`) or automatically by specifying a local destination that's synced to a remote (e.g., a Dropbox directory).

 Every file intended for release should be added to the `release` directory.
-Files intended for local release only should be added to `.gitignore`.
+Files not intended for release to GitHub should be added to `.gitignore`.
 Our tool will transfer everything in `release` to the local destination and create a [GitHub release](https://help.github.com/articles/creating-releases/) with all the versioned files—those not added to `.gitignore`—in `release`.

 #### License